THE WORD GOURMET AND LUXURY ARE PARTNERS IN CRIME AND IF YOU MEET WITH THEM BE PREPARED TO PAY THE PRICE.

 - Pop Tarts $2.99

 - Frozen Pizza Pops $5.99

 - Oatmeal $2.29

 Total Cost: $20.40

 Challenge yourself next time you grocery shop to see how far you can stretch $21.

 Would you rather have a bag of chips to eat for a week or 4 litres of milk?
-Choice is yours.
+The choice is yours.